grafana/tempo/docs/sources/tempo/metrics-generator/service_graphs/custom-service-graphs.md

 # Custom service graphs

-Depending on your need, you might want to craft custom service graphs based on the metrics generated from metrics generator, so this page is exactly about that.
+You can craft custom service graphs based on the metrics generated from metrics-generator.

 ## Building custom graphs